 - You can freeze leftover peppers for a month or two, although the frozen peppers will be a little softer in texture (but still very tasty.)
 I cut them in half top-to-bottom before freezing and freeze two halves in a small baking dish with a snap-on lid.

-This recipe created by Kalyn when her market had a great sale on peppers!All images and text ©
+Use any sausage of your choice.
+Use diced mushrooms instead of sausage for vegetarian version.
+This recipe created by Kalyn when her market had a great sale on peppers!

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Green and red bell peppers are low-carb and very nutritious, and Stuffed Green Peppers with Italian Sausage and Brown Rice are a great main dish for phase 2 or 3 of the South Beach Diet.
 For Phase One or other Low-Carb Diets, you might like my Low-Carb Stuffed Peppers with Turkey Italian Sausage, Ground Beef, and Mozzarella.